About adaptive coding on countable alphabets: Minimax redundancies

 The minimax redundancy of source classes defined by envelopes $f$ with finite and non-decreasing hazard rate is characterized using Theorem 5 from \citep{MR1604481}.
-This theorem relates the miximax redundancy to the metric entropy of the class of marginal distributions with respect to Hellinger distance.
-Recall that the Hellinger distance between two probability distributions $P_1$ and $P_2$ on $\mathbb{N}$, defined by the corresponding probability mass functions $p_1$ and $p_2$ is
+This theorem relates the minimax redundancy (the minimax cumulative entropy risk in the language of \citeauthor{MR1604481}) to the metric entropy of the class of marginal distributions with respect to Hellinger distance.
+Recall that the Hellinger distance (denoted by $d_H$) between two probability distributions $P_1$ and $P_2$ on $\mathbb{N}$, is defined as the $\ell_2$ distance between the square roots of the corresponding probability mass functions $p_1$ and $p_2$:

+The next lower bound on minimax redundancy can be extracted from Theorem 5 in \citep{MR1604481}.
+It relies on the fact that the Bayes redundancy is never larger than the minimax redundancy. \begin{thm} Using notation and conventions from Section \ref{sec:introduction}, for any prior probability distribution $\pi$ on $\Lambda_1$,

+where $\pi_1=\pi_2= \pi$ and $P_1\sim \pi_1,P_2\sim \pi_2$ are picked independently. \end{thm} For the sake of self-reference, a rephrasing of the proof from \citep{MR1604481} is given in the Appendix.